garygriswold/Bible.js/YourBible/plugins/cordova-sqlite-ext/README.md

 ## What will be supported for free

-It is *recommended* to make a small, self-contained test program based on [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) that can demonstrate your problem and post it.
+It is *recommended* to make a small, self-contained test program based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) that can demonstrate your problem and post it.
 Please do not use any other plugins or frameworks than are absolutely necessary to demonstrate your problem.

 In case of a problem with a pre-populated database, please post your entire project.

 ## What is NOT supported for free

-- Use with Ionic and other Angular derivatives is no longer covered by free support.

-## Support for issues with Angular/"ngCordova"/Ionic

-Professional support is available for use with Ionic and other forms of ngCordova/Angular.
-For more information please contact: <sales@litehelpers.net>
+- Debugging, optimization, and other help with application code.

 ## What information is needed for help

 Please include the following:
-- Which platform(s) Android/iOS/macOS/Windows 8.1/Windows Phone 8.1/Windows 10
+- Which platform(s) Android/iOS/macOS/Windows 10
 - Clear description of the issue
-- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test).
+- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app).
 ZIP/TGZ/BZ2 archive available from a public link is OK.
-No RAR or other such formats please!
+No RAR or other such formats please.
 - In case of a Windows build problem please capture the entire compiler output.

 ## Please do NOT use any of these formats